tiprankstipranks

 JHID Summary

-The John Hancock International High Dividend ETF (JHID) is an exchange-traded fund that focuses on international companies that pay relatively high dividends.
-It does not track a specific index, but follows a high-dividend theme across many countries such as Japan, the UK, and Australia, and sectors like financials and industrials.
-Well-known holdings include Rio Tinto and Novartis.
-Someone might invest in JHID to seek regular income and diversify beyond U.S. stocks.
-A key risk is that international stock prices and dividend payments can go up and down with global markets and currency swings.
+John Hancock International High Dividend ETF (JHID) is an exchange-traded fund that invests in dividend-paying companies outside the U.S., without tracking a specific index.
+It focuses on high-dividend stocks across many countries such as Japan, the UK, and Australia, and spreads money over sectors like financials, industrials, and consumer companies.
+Well-known holdings include Rio Tinto and ABB.
+Someone might invest in JHID to seek regular income from dividends and add international diversification to a mostly U.S.-focused portfolio.
+A key risk is that international stock prices and currencies can go up and down, which can affect your returns.

 How much will it cost me?The John Hancock International High Dividend ETF (JHID) has an expense ratio of 0.46%, which means you’ll pay $4.60 per year for every $1,000 invested.
 This is slightly higher than average because it is actively managed to focus on high-dividend international companies, requiring more research and oversight compared to passively managed funds.
 It’s a good option if you’re looking for income and diversification beyond U.S. markets.